 The new regulation has the following advantages and disadvantages for European companies:

-A negative aspect is the increased administrative burden, as two documents or proofs will be required in future.
+A negative aspect is the increased administrative burden, as two documents or proofs will be required in the future.

-Definition: Consignment store
+Definition: Consignment warehouse

 What will change?

-- Stricter sanctions for tax fraud
+- Stricter penalties for tax fraud

 - Fair competition

 - Higher delivery thresholds